mickeysanchez/duck_duck_json/README.md

 Notes for running PhantomJS on Heroku:

-First, add a .buildpacks file to the root directory of your app, with this:
+First, you need to install PhantomJS AND Ruby on Heroku.
+To do this you need to use multiple heroku buildpacks.
+Add a .buildpacks file to the root directory of your app, with this:

-	// .buildpacks
 	https://github.com/stomita/heroku-buildpack-phantomjs.git
 	https://github.com/heroku/heroku-buildpack-ruby.git

+Second, you need to point your app to the PhantomJS executable files on Heroku.
+To do that, run these commands:

+	heroku config:set PATH="/usr/local/bin:/usr/bin:/bin:/app/vendor/phantomjs/bin"
+	heroku config:set LD_LIBRARY_PATH="/usr/local/lib:/usr/lib:/lib:/app/vendor/phantomjs/lib"

+That should do it.
+If you run into an error, check your heroku logs.
+If you're getting the error "H14 no web processes running", try running:

+	 heroku ps:scale web=1

 Results for "Music":